 How strict is TSA with sunscreen?

-TSA is strict with all of its guidelines.
+The TSA is strict with all of its guidelines.
 It is best to follow the rules and regulations on how to pack sunscreen in checked luggage.
-They can confiscate your sunscreen if it doesn’t follow the rules, and then it won’t be fun in the sun when you reach your destination.
+If you don’t, your sunscreen can be confiscated, and then you won’t have fun in the sun when you reach your destination.

 Additional Resources